-- DHS Sponsored Security Clearances:

-- (b) (7)(E)

-- Albert Sensor: Yes. (b) (3) (B)

-(b) (3) (B)

-- County-level Information: 64% of locals are members of EI-ISAC.

-- Polling Hours: 7:00am-7:00pm (CT)

-- Official Election Website: https://sos.ks.gov/elections/elections.html
+- Albert Sensor: (b) (3) (B) - Local El-ISAC Membership: 64% of locals are members of El-ISAC. - Polling Hours: 7:00am-7:00pm (CT) - Official Election Website: https://sos.ks.gov/elections/elections.html

-- Voter Registration: Kansas has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
+• Voter Registration: Kansas has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 Kansas allows voter registration applications to be submitted online, by mail, or in-person.
 Residents may register online using a valid Kansas driver's license or non-driver's identification card.

-Residents without a valid driver's license or non-driver's identification to register to vote.
+Residents without a valid driver's license or non-driver's identification must use a paper application to register to vote.
 The regular voter registration deadline is October 13, 2020.
 Voter registration forms submitted by mail must be returned to the county election office and postmarked on or before October 13, 2020.
-Kansas does not allow Election Day voter registration. - Vote Casting: Kansas uses paper ballots; DREs with VVPAT; and DREs without VVPAT.
+Kansas does not allow Election Day voter registration.

+- Vote Casting: Kansas uses paper ballots; DREs with VVPAT; and DREs without VVPAT.
 Vote casting without VVPAT is higher risk due to the lack of software independence through a paper backup.
-On

-Election Day, polling places will be open from 7:00am to 7:00pm (CT); however, state law allows counties to open polling places as early as 6:00am (CT) and close as late as 8:00pm (CT).

-Mail-in Ballots: Kansas allows no excuse, mail-in advance voting.
+On Election Day, polling places will be open from 7:00am to 7:00pm (CT); however, state law allows counties to open polling places as early as 6:00am (CT) and close as late as 8:00pm (CT). - Mail-in Ballots: Kansas allows no excuse, mail-in advance voting.
 Residents must complete an application for an advance ballot and submit to the county election office by October 27, 2020.
 Ballots will be mailed to applicants beginning October 14, 2020.
-Returned ballots must be postmarked on or before November 2, 2020 and returned to the county election office by the close of business on November 6, 2020 to be valid.

-Early Voting: Kansas allows in-person advance voting at county election offices and satellite locations up to 20 days before an election which may begin October 14, 2020.
+Returned ballots must be postmarked on or before November 2, 2020 and returned to the county election office by the close of business on November 6, 2020 to be valid. - Early Voting: Kansas allows in-person advance voting at county election offices and satellite locations up to 20 days before an election which may begin October 14, 2020.
 All counties must offer in-person advance voting by October 27, 2020.
 The deadline for in-person advance voting is 12:00pm (CT) November 2, 2020.

-- CISA Region VII continues to maintain a heightened state of operations readiness to respond to events . and incidents affecting the election and supporting infrastructures.
-The Protective Security Advisor (PSA) and Cybersecurity Advisor (CSA) remain in close contact with the Kansas SoS Office, Kansas Intelligence Fusion Center (KIFC), Kansas National Guard, DHS counterparts, FBI and all relevant election partners. - On Election Day, PSA (b) (6) will deploy to the FBI Kansas City Command Post.
-CSA (b) (6) will be pe Internation Mannon Mannon Communication of the second s remotely monitoring and standing by if support is requested.
+- CISA Region VII continues to maintain a heightened state of operations readiness to respond to events and incidents affecting the election and supporting infrastructures.
+The Protective Security Advisor (PSA) and Cybersecurity Advisor (CSA) remain in close contact with the Kansas SoS Office, Kansas Intelligence Fusion Center (KIFC), Kansas National Guard, DHS counterparts, FBI and all relevant election partners. - TOURNESS AND ARTHUR OF CARLES On Election Day, PSA (b) (6) will deploy to the FBI Kansas City Command Post.
+CSA (b) (6) will be remotely monitoring and standing by if support is requested.
 CISA Region VII staff will be actively coordinating information and reporting.